1987 United Kingdom and Ireland cold wave: United Kingdom

 During the cold wave, more than 50 cm of snow fell in parts of Kent, Essex, London and Surrey, and the North Downs reported more than 75 cm.
 Parts of West Cornwall also had heavy falls.
 Several towns were cut off due to the heavy snowfall including the Isle of Sheppey which needed airlifts during the height of the storm.

 This was due to a high pressure system over Siberia that moved into Scandinavia which in turn dragged a strong easterly airflow and brought very cold temperatures across Europe and the United Kingdom.
 A low pressure system over Italy caused the airflow to drag the very cold air from Siberia to Western Europe and picked up further moisture from the North Sea which produced the heavy snowfall.
 This caused serious disruption of transport in the area including the cancellation of many train services and the closure of many roads and railway lines.
 Motoring organisations had to deal with more than 4000 car breakdowns and 500 schools were forced to close.
 The extreme cold even affected the chiming hammer of Big Ben and at Southend-on-Sea the sea froze over.

-The cold spell lasted from the 7th to the 20th, and was probably the most intense of the twentieth century.
-Temperatures stayed well below freezing on many days.
+The cold spell lasted from the 7th to the 20th of January, with temperatures remaining well below freezing on many days.
 On the 12th, maximum temperatures were between -6 C and -8 C over much of England, with -9.1 C the daily maximum at Warlingham.
 The lowest overnight temperature of -23.3 C was recorded at Caldecott, Rutland, making it the coldest recorded temperature in the East Midlands.